grame-cncm/faustdoc/mkdocs/docs/manual/debugging.md

 Starting with version 2.37.0, mathematical functions which have a finite domain (like `sqrt` defined for positive or null values, or `asin` defined for values in the [-1..1] range) are *checked at compile time* when they *actually compute values at that time*, and *raise an error* if the program tries to compute an out-of-domain value.
 If those functions appear in the generated code, their domain of use can also be checked (using the interval computation system) and  the `-me` option *will display warnings* if the domain of use is incorrect.
 Note that again because of the imperfect interval computation system, *false positives* may appear and should be checked.

+#### Warning messages

+Warning messages do not stop the compilation process, but allow to get usefull informations on potential problematic code.
+The messages can be printed using the `-wall` compilation option.
+Mathematical out-of-domain error warning messages are displayed when both `-wall` and `-me` options are used.

 ### Debugging at runtime

 #### The interp-tracer tool